 Be Proud!
 Be Responsible!
 Be Protective!

 "Be Proud!
 Be Responsible!
 Be Protective!" is an adaptation of the "Be Proud!
-Be Responsible!" program targeting adolescent mothers or pregnant girls.
+Be Responsible!" program targeting adolescent mothers and pregnant girls.
 The curriculum emphasizes the role of maternal protectiveness in motivating adolescents to make healthy sexual decisions and decrease risky sexual behavior.
 It also encourages adolescents to take on sexual responsibility and accountability and increases awareness of the effects of HIV/AIDS on inner city communities and their children.

 Module I: Introduction to STDs, HIV/AIDS and Their Relationship to Teen Motherhood